-Fling in the Spring and Roman Banquet:
+Fling in the Spring:

-A more recent addition to Academy traditions that rolls in a previous one (re: Roman Banquet), fondly named Fling in the Spring, is our field day.
-Students spend time with their teams (much as they do for Rafting Day), participating in various activities and enjoy a Roman Banquet (in toga attire) at lunch.
+A more recent addition to Academy traditions is our field day, Fling in the Spring.
+Students spend time with their teams (much as they do for Rafting Day), participating in various activities.

 Commencement:

 A deeply important end to each school year is our awards ceremony (which is relevant to all grade levels), our recognition of our 8th grade class as they transition into high school, and of course, awarding diplomas to our graduating class and hearing their final remarks to their community.
 Commencement occurs on a weekend day in early June.
 Similarly to Polyglot, potluck food contributions are assigned to specific grades to supply the reception that follows the ceremony.
 Attendance at Commencement is mandatory for students, and all families are encouraged to attend.